seoi99/foodie/README.md

 ### Google Map API
 * Users will be able see marker on the map, and once user click's on marker it will navigate direction.
-* "creates a marker based on the latitude and longitude of the business
+* creates a marker based on the latitude and longitude of the business
 * once it has been received, place marker on current map